-As part of the Board's effort to ensure effectively discharge of its duties and responsibilities, the Board delegated certain functions to Board Committees.
+As part of the Board's effort to ensure that its duties and responsibilities are effectively discharged, the Board delegates certain functions to Board Committees.
 The Board has established five (5) Board Committees namely Audit Committee, Nominating Committee, Remuneration Committee, Risk Management Committee and Employee Share Option Scheme ("ESOS") Committee (collectively referred to as the "Board Committees").
-The Board Committees are comprises wholly by Non-Executive Directors with majority of whom are Independent Non-Executive Directors except for Risk Management Committee and ESOS Committee consist of two (2) Executive Directors and two (2) management staff.
+The Board Committees comprises wholly of Non-Executive Directors with majority of whom are Independent Non-Executive Directors except for Risk Management Committee and ESOS Committee which consist of two (2) Executive Directors and two (2) management staff each.
 The ESOS Committee is established to administer the Company's ESOS in accordance with the by-laws thereof to determine, amongst others, participation eligibility, option offers and share allocations.

 All decisions and deliberations at Board Committee level are documented in the minutes of the respective Committee meetings.
-The Chairman of Board Committees reports on the outcome and recommendations of the Board Committee meetings to the Board for further deliberation and approval.
+The Chairman of the Board Committees reports on the outcome and recommendations of the Board Committee meetings to the Board for further deliberation and approval.
 Such reporting is included in the minutes of Board meetings.